 Moving forward into the new millennium, the church began to exhibit resurgence in 2001, with several new members added.
 Bro.
 Bill McGibney, a native of Owen County whose father pastored in the area for many years, was called as music director in September, and under the direction of Bro.
 Danny Brewer, a renewed effort toward an active youth ministry was begun.

-On October 28, 2007 Rev. Litton announced before the church his impending retirement, and the following Sunday, a special business session was called by the deacons, recommending the acceptance of Rev. Litton’s retirement and selecting a Pulpit Committee to seek a new pastor.
+On October 28, 2007 Rev. Litton announced before the church his impending retirement.
 Rev. Frank Farley served as supply pastor in December, and Rev. Charles White from January through May 2008.

 After several months of reviewing over 75 applications, and much prayer and deliberation, the pulpit committee visited and felt divinely led to seek Rev. Jeff Sargent as Pastor.
 The committee was unanimous in their belief that Rev. Sargent’s beliefs, vision, and dedication are the direction the Lord wishes for Bethel’s future.

 On March 16, 2008 the church voted unanimously to call Rev. Jeff Sargent as our new pastor, effective June 1st.
-Rev. Sargent had formerly served since 2004 as pastor of the Mason-Crooked Creek Baptist Church in Harrison County.
-He and his wife Lori, and daughter Jesse have been a welcome addition to our church family and community.
+Rev. Sargent had formerly served since 2004 as pastor of the Marcus-Crooked Creek Baptist Church in Harrison County.
+He and his wife Lori, daughter Jesse and son Jeremiah have been a welcome addition to our church family and community.
 Bro.
 Jeff has sought to prepare Bethel to meet the future, and a renewed vision and resurgent attitude has prevailed, leading to an organized visitation program and greater community involvement, resulting in a steady growth in membership and dedication.